Certificate of Insurance (COI)

 This internal website is strictly for UCSF employees, please do not share this information with non-UCSF individuals.
 Please refer them to our public website at: healthriskmanagement.ucsf.edu

 There may be times when a provider will work at a non-UCSF owned healthcare facility.
-That facility will request a Certificate Of Insurance (COI) verifying Professional Liability insurance coverage (PL / malpractice insurance) for this provider.
+That facility will request a Certificate of Insurance (COI) verifying Professional Liability insurance coverage (PL / malpractice insurance) for this provider.
 If the provider's Department Chair is aware of these activities and approves them as being within the course and scope of their UCSF employment, then a COI will be issued for the provider to work at that non-UCSF facility.

-Please be aware of these three points:
+Please be aware of these points:

-1. Please note that a COI in the University of California world means Professional Liability insurance coverage for a UCSF employee if they are going to work at a non-UCSF location.
+• Please note that a COI in the University of California world means Professional Liability insurance coverage for a UCSF employee if they are going to work at a non-UCSF location.
 If the provider is applying for a new job at a non-UCSF location and will no longer be a UCSF employee, then please click on this link: to submit a proof of Professional Liability insurance coverage and claim history letter request.
 The COI and the letter are two very different things in the UC world unlike other institutions where the COI is one and the same for them.
 Please make sure you are requesting the correct one.

 A) Applying for a new Individual (Provider's) COI:

-1. First step for a provider to be given a COI is to have a contract or PSA (Provider Service Agreement) in place between UCSF and the non-UCSF institution that the provider will be working at.
+1. For a provider to be given a COI to work at a non-UCSF location there should be a contract or PSA (Provider Service Agreement) in place between UCSF and the non-UCSF institution.
 Without this a COI will not be issued.
-The provider needs to follow up with their department's contract team, ask for the person who handles CACTAS which can be found here by clicking on the link: CACTAS SupportThe PSA needs to be sent to the department's COI Requestor (see #4 below) to attach to the provider's COI application.
+The provider needs to follow up with their department's contract team, for the person who handles PSAs.
+The PSA should be referenced or attached in the COI request.

-7. COIs are good from July 1st through June 30th and need to be renewed annually, please see # B for more details.
+4. COIs are good from July 1st through June 30th and need to be renewed annually, please see # B for more details.
 Ex: If you apply for a COI on June 25, 2023, it will expire on June 30, 2023.

 B) How to renew a Provider's COI: